NotNotQuinn/zig-by-example/README.md

 static content system.
 The production site uses ~S3 and CloudFront~Cloudflare Pages, for example.

+### Note

+As stated below, Zig by Example was created by Jason Phan first.
+I have decided to create this because I want to learn zig (I have written near-zero zig code).
+I find one of the best ways to learn something is to explain it.
+And I also enjoy explaining things.

+Although I enjoy it, I may not necessarily have time for it as I am currently in university.
+I will try to respond to any issues that get created or to any emails about this within a month or so.
+If you would like to contribute an example, I will probably be picky about how everything is worded.
+I may even end up rewriting it all myself.
+I appreciate the feedback and if you have any ideas for what examples I should add let me know!

+Quinn

 ### Building

 To build the site you'll need Go (in addition to Zig) installed.
 Run: